 Following Lynda Carter’s iconic portrayal, Wonder Woman found herself stuck in limbo for the best part of the next four decades.
 There were rumblings of potential new TV pilots during the 1990s, although nothing materialised, while the producers of Smallville also hoped to have Diana make an appearance, but the idea was nixed due to a feature film adaptation that Joss Whedon was developing for Warner Bros.
 When this too came to nothing, WB tapped David E. Kelley for a new pilot, with future Marvel’s Agents of S.H.I.E.L.D. star Adrianne Palicki subsequently signing on for the title role.
 This one actually did make it to pilot, but NBC passed on picking it up to series.
 The CW would take a stab at another small screen project the following year, titled Amazons, but it was put on hold when the network decided to launch The Flash and eventually abandoned in 2014.

 And so we come to Gal Gadot, the current incarnation of the Amazon Princess, and the first to appear on the big screen.
 First announced as securing the coveted role of Diana Prince back in December 2013, Gadot’s casting was initially met by a fan backlash, with many criticising the actress as physically unsuitable for the role of the Amazonian warrior.
-However, Gadot soon won the majority of her critics over with her supporting role in Batman v Superman, and will now look the make the role her own with her critically-acclaimed solo film, which – at the time of writing – is currently sitting on 97% Fresh on Rotten Tomatoes, some 3% higher than Christopher Nolan’s The Dark Knight.
+However, Gadot soon won the majority of her critics over with her supporting role in Batman v Superman, and will went on to make the role her own with her critically-acclaimed solo film the following year.
+Gadot reprised the role of Wonder Woman for 2017’s Justice League, and will return once again in the solo sequel Wonder Woman 1984.